Azure/azure-powershell/src/Migrate/docs/New-AzMigrateDiskMapping.md

                       a      Standard  true
 ```

-Get disks object array to provide input for New-AzMigrateServerReplication
+Get disks object to provide input for New-AzMigrateServerReplication

 ## PARAMETERS